-Don’t you love it when artists share their processes, and the ways a painting gets started to where it ends up?
+Don't you love it when artists share their processes, and the ways a painting gets started to where it ends up?
 I am a big fan of layers.
-I like to work on at least 5-6 paintings at once, all at different stages.
-That way, there is always something new to work on, my layers have time to dry before I start the next one, and if I don’t like something I did, I can cover it up with the next layer.
+I will be working on at least 5-6 paintings at once, all at different stages.
+That way, there is always something new to work on, my layers have time to dry before I start the next one, and if I don't like something I did, I can cover it up with the next layer.

-Here is the next in my series, showing how my paintings grow from their beginnings, through their ‘rough’ phase(s), and to the finished painting.
+Here is the next in my series, showing how my paintings grow from their beginnings, through their 'rough' phase, and to the finished painting.

 This is from my finished painting, 'Last of the Lazy Mornings'.
 This one was one of those paintings that went through so many incarnations, as it just didn't feel like it was ever coming together into something coherent.
 I started it on a piece of cardboard that I had used in a drawing class, and wanted to cover up and recycle.